-- Scott LN, Wright AGC, Beeney JE, Lazarus SA, Pilkonis PA, Stepp SD.
+- Scott LN, Wright AG, Beeney JE, Lazarus SA, Pilkonis PA, Stepp SD.
 Borderline personality disorder symptoms and aggression: A within-person process model.
 J Abnorm Psychol.
-2017;126(4):429-440.
+2017 May;126(4):429-440.
 PubMed PMID: 28383936; PubMed Central PMCID: PMC5480678.

-- Scott LN, Zalewski M, Beeney JE, Jones NP, Stepp SD.
+- Scott LN, Zalewski M, Beeney JE, Jones NP, Stepp SP.
 Pupillary and affective responses to maternal feedback and the development of borderline personality disorder symptoms.
 Dev Psychopathol.
-2017;29(3):1089-1104.
+2017 Aug;29(3):1089-1104.
 PubMed PMID: 27779091; PubMed Central PMCID: PMC5405007.

 - Scott LN, Pilkonis PA, Hipwell AE, Keenan K, Stepp SD.
 Non-suicidal self-injury and suicidal ideation as predictors of suicide attempts in adolescent girls: A multi-wave prospective study.
 Compr Psychiatry.
-2015;58:1-10.
+2015 Apr;58:1-10.
 PubMed PMID: 25595520.
 PubMed Central PMCID: PMC4369422.

 Career Development Awards are an Important Step in Transition to Next Phase of Research Careers

 The Department of Psychiatry is a model of success for K awardees.
 The Department's successful funding rate for federal career development (K) awards is twice the national average, and typically 30-40 funded K awards are active at any given time.
 The keys to this success include the research environment, the generous availability of existing research funding, an outstanding collection of mentors, and very strong...

 Department Welcomes Lori Scott, PhD to Faculty

 The Department of Psychiatry is pleased to welcome Lori Scott, PhD to its faculty as an Assistant Professor of Psychiatry.
 Dr. Scott is a graduate of Pennsylvania State University where she earned a Master?s degree (2007) and a doctorate degree (2011) in Clinical Psychology.
-She first became interested in the study of emotion dysregulation, aggression, and borderline personality disorder as a student at Penn State....
+She first became interested in the study of emotion dysregulation, aggression, and borderline personality disorder as a student at Penn State...